Reduced quantum electrodynamics in curved space: One-Loop Analysis

 \subsection{One-loop vacuum polarization}

 Finally let us discuss the one-loop vacuum polarization.
 This is given by the first expression in Eq.~(\ref{oneloop}).
 See also Fig.~\ref{vacuumpol}.
+We will consider this calculation with more detail since we wish to explicitly check the aforementioned expectation concerning the vanishing of the one-loop beta function.
+Even though this is a somewhat standard calculation, we will give a step-by-step analysis of this issue, so that our conclusions are presented in a clear way.
+The same goes for checking the Ward identity.

 Again considering Riemann normal coordinates with origin at $x'$, one must insert into such an expression the fermion propagator calculated in the Appendix~\ref{A}.
 By taking into account only the leading-order term of such an expansion, one finds that

 As above, in such an equation use is made of the flat-space version of the gamma matrices.
 Using properties of the traces of products of gamma matrices and introducing Feynman parameters, one finds

 where $\bar{\Delta} = M^2_e-x(1-x)p^2$ and we have redefined $k\rightarrow k-xp$.
 Keeping only even terms in $k$ and considering that $k^\mu k^\nu \rightarrow k^2\eta^{\mu\nu}/3$ inside the integral, we get